A-Fisk/senpro_scraper/README.md

 # SenPro Meal Planner Scraper

-A tool to scrape meal plans from a website and organize them into a structured JSON format.
+A tool to scrape meal plans from HTML files and organize them into a structured JSON format.
 Optionally creates calendar invites for meal planning.

 ## Features

-- Scrapes meal planning data from a specified website
+- Extracts meal planning data from saved HTML files
-- Extracts meal information organized by day and time
+- Organizes meal information by date and time
-- Saves data in a structured JSON format
+- Saves data in a structured JSON format using the date as filename
-- Can generate calendar invites from the meal plan data
+- Creates calendar invites (.ics files) from the meal plan data

 ## Installation